ekarapiperova/Ract-freelancerProject/README.md

 Guest can see all offerts
 You can :
-  create offer
+create offer;
- see your all offerts
+see your all offerts ;
- edit your jobs
+edit your jobs;
 ## 1.Start New Application
 npx create-react-app .
 work on port 3000